 Worldbuilding is about creating a unique setting, as well as the inhabitants of it, and exploring the culture and life of those who live there.
 It is about recreating life as we know it, what is possible, while exploring the impossibilities.
 Yes, at times this is to tell fantastical stories; be it within Dungeons & Dragons, a story you're writing, or as a tool to immerse people in games such as Mass Effect and Eldritch Horror.
 At other times worldbuilding is very subdued - rather than describing the world in detail creators may only suggest information when appropriate, or in a medium of their choice.
 One of my favorite examples is Jennifer Egan's A Visit from the Goon Squad, published in 2010.
 If you've never read the book, here's the gist; it's a collection of short stories which intertwine and progress without any linear timeline.
-They take place in the modern-day United States (with one segment taking place in Italy, I believe), and because of it so much of the world is familiar.
-Egan didn't have to explain cell-phones, tennis, or kleptomania very much; she instead deals with common items, familiar settings, but in unique or compelling ways.
-This is where her worldbuilding begins to be interesting.
-Egan switches characters every chapter, or shows you them at a different time in their life; the woman who starts the story goes away for a while but you see her again as a college student, and again as a mother.
-Egan builds the settings around the situation that character is in - a restaurant, the campus, and her home.
-In a very short time Egan builds her world around the character in question so that the reader can follow what is happening, while she simultaneously uses the setting to inform the reader about the character.
+They take place in the modern-day United States (with one segment taking place in Italy, I believe),

-One of Egan's more interesting chapters is written entirely in the form of a powerpoint presentation printed on the pages in landscape formatting.
-I wanted to highlight this because, even though this doesn't specifically show us the setting for this chapter, it does tell us a great deal about the character who's made the powerpoint-style journal, and about how technology has influenced her life.
-Plenty of books are in the format of a journal, keeping a log of the main character's survival or dayto-day life.
-We have apparently reached the point where it is okay to publish a story in a powerpoint format - that is absolutely fascinating to me.
 The closing of the book took place in the future - perhaps the mid 2020's - and she took care to craft a vision of the future that was both familiar and strange.
 She touched on the progression of social media (a character sorts through over 15,000 friends), slang (both the break-down of language in texting and new slang in spoken conversation), how music has changed (anything unaltered is astoundingly strange and new), and city surveillance/protection.
 These are all small touches but they add up to make the final chapter of A Visit from the Goon Squad something special.
 Previously Egan had done well setting the scene, informing the reader of which character is the protagonist and firmly rooting them in the world we know.
 This final chapter has crescendoed into worldbuilding far greater than anywhere else in the book, and no part of it was ever out of place.